 Businesses have many options when it comes to independent contractor engagement.
 From our experience in working with hundreds of enterprises, we have found that independent contractor engagement is typically approached in one of three ways:

-Learn more about these three approaches to independent contractor engagement, including the associated time, process, misclassification risk, cost, and level of independent talent satisfaction.
+Learn more about these three approaches to independent contractor engagement and the time, process, misclassification risk, and cost associated with each approach.

 Learn about the costs associated with different independent contractor engagement methods and review a case study to see cost savings in action.